|Languages & Libraries|

-REALbasic includes a built-in RegEx class.
+Xojo, formerly known as REALbasic, includes a built-in RegEx class.
 Internally, this class is based on the open source PCRE library.
-What this means to you as a REALbasic developer is that the RegEx class provides you with a rich flavor of Perl-compatible regular expressions.
-The regular expression tutorial on this website does not explicitly mention REALbasic.
-Everything said in the tutorial about PCRE's regex flavor also applies to REALbasic.
-The only exception are the case insensitive and "multi-line" matching modes.
-In PCRE, they're off by default, while in REALbasic they're on by default.
+What this means to you as a Xojo developer is that the RegEx class provides you with a rich flavor of Perl-compatible regular expressions.
+The regular expressions tutorial on this website does not explicitly mention Xojo.
+Everything said in the tutorial about PCRE’s regex flavor also applies to Xojo.
+The only exception are the case insensitive and “multi-line” matching modes.
+In PCRE, they’re off by default, while in Xojo they’re on by default.

 To use a regular expression, you need to create a new instance of the RegEx class.
 Assign your regular expression to the SearchPattern property.
 You can set various options in the Options property, which is an instance of the RegExOptions class.